ned14/outcome/doc/src/content/tutorial/advanced/interop/app-go.md

 {{% snippet "finale.cpp" "app_go" %}}

-Many will wish that the explicit converting wrappers around third party library APIs were not there.
-Note that in C++ 17 you should be able to dispense with the angle bracketed type as the compiler can now deduce that.
-But one must still wrap all third party API invocations with `outcome()` i.e. explicit construction to namespace-localised `outcome`.
-This is a deliberate design decision: in Outcome, all *converting* construction is always explicit, except when the source is `success` or `failure` type sugar.
-And down the line when others come to maintain this code, we think it will be very useful to be explicit on this because user defined code that we customised earlier is being executed.
+The curiosity will be surely the `ext()` markup function, which needs explaining.
+It was felt important during Outcome's design that `ValueOrError` conversions never be implicit, as they almost always represent a transition across an ABI or semantic boundary.
+They are also usually non-trivial to implement and compile, and it was felt important that the programmer ought to always mark the semantic boundary transition at the point of every use, as considerable amounts of code may execute.

+How the end user chooses to mark up their code is up to them, however above we use a simple `ext()` function to mark up that the function being called is *external* to the application.
+This ticks our box of requiring the documentation, at the point of use, of every transition in failure handling boundaries.

+Note that we are able to use `TRY` as normal throughout this function.
+Everything "just works".

-Note also that we are able to use `TRY` throughout this function, and most especially note that we never, at any stage, needed to modify the source code of `httplib`, `tidylib` nor `filelib`, or inject custom things into their namespaces.
-This entire worked example was achieved solely by `app` based customisation points and via `convert`.
+And most especially note that we never, **at any stage**, needed to modify the source code of `httplib`, `tidylib` nor `filelib`, nor inject custom things into their namespaces.
+This entire worked example was achieved solely by `app` based customisation points, and via `convert`.